forscht/ddrive/README.md

 1. **Creating the bot** - In order for this program to work, you're going to need to create a discord bot, so we can connect to the discord API.
 Go to [this](https://discordapp.com/developers/applications/me) link to create a bot.
 Make sure to create a user bot, ensure the bot is private and **message content intent** is enabled.
 [Here's](https://i.imgur.com/5AQZGq9.png) a picture to the configuration. **Keep note of the token and the client ID.**
 2. **Setting up server** - The bot will need a place to upload files.
 Create a new discord server, make sure no one else is on it unless you want them to access your files.
 3. **Adding your bot to the server** - To add the bot to the server (assuming your bot isn't public), go to the following link: https://discordapp.com/oauth2/authorize?client_id={CLIENT_ID}&scope=bot&permissions=0 Replace {CLIENT_ID} with the client ID you copied earlier.
 Then, select the server you just made and authorize.
 Your server should now show your bot like [this](http://i.imgur.com/NnqQAv7.png).
 4. **Copy channelId** - Right click on text channel and click on `Copy Id`.
-If you don't see this option, goto settings -> Advanced -> Enable developer mode.
+If you don't see this option, go to Settings -> Advanced -> Enable developer mode.
 5. By now you should have `bot token` and `text channel id`.

 ### Setting up the program